bright/new-www/content/projects/digitally-connecting-the-uk-care-homes.md

   - product design
 layout: project
 project_id: eMAR
-title: Optimizing Medicine Distribution for the UK Care Homes
+title: Optimizing Medicine Distribution for UK Care Homes
 image: /images/case_study_emar_ehealth.png
 description: Nurses are forced to juggle the care of multiple patients, each with unique health profiles, medication plans, and allergy considerations.
 If